 NEW ORLEANS, LA – In the post-WWII studio ceramics movement, American potters evolved clay into an expressive art form, free from the confines of function or industrial production.
 Personalities in Clay: American Studio Ceramics from the E. John Bullard Collection showcases the ceramic collection of New Orleans Museum of Art (NOMA) director emeritus John Bullard.
-Selections from this promised gift to the museum, comprised of close to 500 works by 235 artists in total, is on view November 4, 2017 through summer 2018 in the Elise M. Besthoff Charitable Foundation Gallery on the museum’s second floor.
+Selections from this promised gift to the museum, comprised of close to 500 works by 235 artists in total, is on view November 4, 2017 through July 8, 2018 in the Elise M. Besthoff Charitable Foundation Gallery on the museum’s second floor.
 Featuring 77 works from 33 artists, Personalities in Clay will be accompanied by vintage video footage showing potters engaged in the mesmerizing process of working clay.

 “John Bullard expertly lad the New Orleans Museum of Art for 35 years.
 His clear vision positioned NOMA as the premier fine arts institution in New Orleans,” said Susan Taylor, The Montine McDaniel Freeman Director of NOMA.
 “John’s joyous, creative approach to art is clear from his accomplishments at NOMA, and is represented in his passion for American studio ceramics, which we are delighted to showcase in this exhibition.”